-1. Communication
+Communication

-I listen to others and when I communicate I am respectful, clear, honest and inclusive.
-I give constructive feedback and allow people to give feedback to me.
+I listen to others and, when I communicate, I am respectful, clear, honest and inclusive.
+I give constructive feedback and allow people to feedback to me.

-2. Collaboration
+Collaboration

 I seek to build strong, collaborative working relationships.
-I share my expertise where it's required and encourage others to do the same.
+I share my expertise where it is required and encourage others to do the same.

-3. Consideration
+Consideration

 Guided by our values and strategic priorities, I manage my time and workload and am respectful of the time and workload of others.
-I am fair and consistent in my decision making and my dealings with others.
+I am fair and consistent in my decisionmaking and my dealings with others.

-4. Change
+Change

-I innovate and improve the way things are done, learning from any setbacks.
-I make time to increase my knowledge and skills and support others to do the same.
+I innovate and improve the way things are done, learning from setbacks.
+I make time to increase my knowledge and skills, and support others to do the same.